The Man in the White Suit: One of the great libertarian film comedies – with a sci-fi premise

 Plus, two other Prometheus winners were conceived for and originated on screen – one as a feature film and the other as a TV series.

-That represents more than 14 percent of all the Prometheus-winning works recognized since the award was first presented in 1979.
+That represents about 15 percent of all the Prometheus-winning works recognized since the award was first presented in 1979.
 Not a bad quotient, perhaps, but it certainly would be nice to see more of our recognized novels and stories raise their visibility and thereby find larger audiences.

 So which works have reached the screen?